Corraban2/EndlessSky-PluginArchive/Working/Navy Campaign/README.md

 # Navy-Campaign

-My Navy campaign which I hope to get implemented when finished.
+An alternate storyline to the Free Worlds wherein the pilot is commissioned into the Navy and fights the war from the Republic perspective.
-Thanks to Warlord Mike, Disiuze, Kiko, Moonbeam, and Kat for helping.
+Thanks to Warlord Mike, Disiuze, Kiko, Moonbeam, and Kat for major writing contributions.

-TO DO LIST:

-[x] intro missions (parallel of southern mutual defense pact)

-[x] joining the navy

-[x] pirate recon sequence

-[x] geminus

-[x] Electron sequence

-[x] kornephoros attack

-[] navy intelligence sequence (when the prowler is developed)

-[] infiltrating the FW (stealing data on all new FW tech)

-[] counterattacking against FW expansion

-[] to be continued...
+Thanks also to those on Github and Discord for many other things.

+Discussion is active on the discord: https://discord.gg/jPr6Fyb

+Current status: Bug free (supposedly) up through Navy weapons development Next major task: FW attack and Navy Intelligence Sequence

+  See attack_outline.txt